-Born and raised in East Elmhurst/Corona Queens, New York, Cory Greene is a scholar-activist with a passion for both theory and practice.
-His experiences as a youth growing up in urban America have contributed to his understanding of the systemic inequalities that exist in under-served communities.
-As a result, he has committed himself to a wide range of educational projects, advocacy and activism that seek to change existing conditions for youth of color.
+Cory Greene, Community Research and Training Manager, was born and raised in East Elmhurst/Corona Queens, New York.
+A scholar-activist with passion for both theory and practice, his experiences as a youth growing up in urban America have contributed to his understanding of the systemic inequalities that exist in under-served communities.
+As a result, he has committed to educational projects, advocacy and activism to change conditions for youth of color.

 Cory spent seven years in prison, from age 21-28.
-During that time, he was part of a collective who shared and examined their collective experiences as youth in inner city communities in an effort to better understand those experiences and to develop a viable theory of social change based upon them.
+During that time, he was part of a collective who shared and examined their experiences as youth in inner-city communities in an effort to better understand those experiences and develop a viable theory of social change.
 The work of the collective culminated in “How Our Lives Linked Altogether!”
-(H.O.L.L.A!), an award winning youth leadership and healing program that secured the prestigious Echoing Green Fellowship in 2016.
+(H.O.L.L.A!), an award-winning youth leadership and healing program awarded an 2016 Echoing Green Fellowship.
 Cory presently serves as a lead organizer of H.O.L.L.A!.